metabase/metabase/docs/administration-guide/12-public-links.md

 ### Enable sharing on your dashboard or saved question

 ![Enable sharing](images/public-links/enable-links.png)

-Next, exit the Admin Panel and go to the dashboard or question that you want to share, then click on the `Sharing and Embedding` icon in the top-right of the screen (it looks like a box with an arrow pointing up).
-Then click on the toggle to enable public sharing for this dashboard or question.
+Next, exit the Admin Panel and go to question that you want to share, then click on the `Sharing and Embedding` icon in the bottom-right of the screen (it looks like an arrow pointing up and to the right).
+Then click on the toggle to enable public sharing for this question.

+In the case of a dashboard, the button is located on the top right of the page.

 ### Copy, paste, and share!